 To create a good network of properties for the purpose of standard treasure hunting, it is recommended to own anywhere from 10-20 properties (depending on the city size) minimum.
 These properties should be strategically scattered around the city.
 As you begin to earn UPX from hunting, use those earnings to mint/purchase more properties that fill in your network.
 In the long run, it will decrease the number of sends you need to use while hunting, and also increasing the likelihood of finding sends near your properties.
 Below you can see Mossijake's property network in Brooklyn.
 With this type of network, a treasure can typically be found with using only 2 sends.

-To participate in a Limited or Exclusive treasure hunt, click the treasure button on any property.
+To participate in a Limited Exclusive, or rare treasure hunts, click the treasure button on any property.
 If a treasure is active you will see a hint.
-If not, it will say “treasures are recharging”.
+If not, it will say "treasures are recharging".
 Alternatively you can click the 3 dots at the bottom middle of the screen and choose treasures.
 From this screen you can see the status of the treasures.

-Limited treasure hunts are free to participate in – but you compete against all other players who are also hunting.
+Limited treasure hunts are free to participate in - but you compete against all other players who are also hunting.
 Once a treasure it found, it goes into a cool down mode where that treasure hunt is unavailable.
-The player that won the treasure hunt also goes into a cool down mode, where he is unable to participate for that cooldown period (3 hours).
+The player that won the treasure hunt also goes into a cool down mode, where he is unable to participate for that cooldown period (3 hours) in any competitive treasure hunts.
 A 5 minute countdown is provided prior to beginning the next hunt.
 The concept and strategy is the same as the standard hunt, but you will have to be faster as there could be dozens of people looking for the same treasure.
 If a certain thresh hold of players is reached who are hunting, then riot mode is enabled where the prize is doubled!
 Since you are competing against other players, to win a hunt you likely have to find the treasure within 40 seconds.
-Having a vast treasure hunting network is not necessarily advantageous in this situation.
+Having a vast treasure

 Exclusive treasures are the same as Limited ones.
 They spawn less frequently and therefore the rewards you can find are higher.
 Below you can see the hint is a yellow arrow.
 This is indicative that it is an Exclusive treasure.
 Limited treasures are purple and Standard is blue.
 These color codes take after the collection colors.